-Your credit card company just informed you it’s closed your account.
+Your credit card company just informed you that your account has been closed.
 Worse, perhaps you discovered the closure after your card was declined.
-This is highly inconvenient, but don’t panic: You may be able to get your account reinstated.
+That’s ultra inconvenient, but don’t panic: You may be able to get your account reinstated.

 What to do if your credit card company closed your account for no reason

-If your account was closed without explanation, take these two steps:
+If your account was closed without explanation, take these 2 steps:

 Beyond making an appeal to your card company, there’s not much else you can do to get your card account reopened.
-But if your account is permanently closed, this could be an opportunity to get another credit card you like even more.
+But if your account is permanently closed, it could give you an opportunity to get another credit card you like even better.

 Why did my credit card company close my account?